MAIF/shapash/docs/tutorials/tutorial01-Shapash-Overview-Launch-WebApp.rst

 With this tutorial you: Understand how shapash works with a simple use case Start WebApp to understand your model and save these results

+Contents:
-Contents: - Build a Regressor - Compile Shapash SmartExplainer - Start Shapash WebApp - Export synt with to_pandas function - Save Shapash object in pickle file
+- Build a Regressor
+- Compile Shapash SmartExplainer
+- Start Shapash WebApp
+- Export summary with to_pandas function
+- Save Shapash object in pickle file

 Data from Kaggle `House
 Prices <https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data>`__